-BLUEFISH fishing is very good with more and more bluefish arriving as we speak.
+BLUEFISH fishing is improving quickly with the typical size and quantities you usually find during the summer.
 They can also be found under the many pods of adult menhaden found throughout the sound.
-It's only a matter of time before "alligator" sized blues start to show up.
-The Race, Plum Gut, many of the major rocky reefs, rips, and shoal areas in LIS will harbor bluefish.
+The time is now to plan a "deep sea" fishing trip with a party charter boat and fish for those "alligator" sized blues.
+The Race, Plum Gut, many of the major rocky reefs, rips, and shoal areas in LIS are the best bets at this time.
 Speed squidding diamond jigs, trolling parachute jigs or umbrella rigs, and using fresh bunker or hickory shad chunks on three-way bottom rigs have all been effective.
 Other bluefish spots include the Sluiceway, Gardiners Bay, Peconic Bays, and the north shore of Long Island along with the Stratford Shoal area.
 My recommendation is to hook up with a Party or Charter Boat and enjoy some of the best FISHING you will ever experience.
-Yes, the "Snappers" (juvenile bluefish) have arrived!
-Harbor Blues (15 - 24 inches) are also very common in lower estuaries.
+There is no harder fighting fish in the sea.
+"Snappers" (juvenile bluefish) and "Harbor Blues" (15 - 24 inches at Fort Trumbull) are also very common along all shore locations and fun to fish for.
+Try lower reaches of tidal rivers and estuaries.

-HICKORY SHAD fishing is ok in the Black Hall River, Lieutenant and Branford River, lower Connecticut River by the DEEP Marine Headquarters fishing pier and in Clinton Harbor.
-These incredible hard fighting fish are on the move...moving up and down river systems.
-Connecticut Tarpon (Hickory shad) can be found mixed in with schoolie striped bass and snapper bluefish.
-Flood or the beginning of the Ebb tide is typically the best time and lure choices are a willow leaf (silver or copper), kastmaster (single hook), small plastic jigs (white, red or chartreuse), and or shad darts in various colors.
+HICKORY SHAD fishing is slow...shore anglers are saying...where did they go?
+It's ok in the Black Hall River, Lieutenant and Branford River, lower Connecticut River by the DEEP Marine Headquarters fishing pier and in Clinton Harbor.
+Flood or the beginning of the Ebb tide is typically the best time and lure choices are a willow leaf (silver or copper), Kastmaster (single hook), small plastic jigs (white, red or chartreuse), and or shad darts in various colors.
 You will be impressed with these "high flyers".
-Its great shore fishing and you get to meet a lot of anglers and trade fishing stories ("secrets").

-STRIPED SEAROBIN fishing is always good in LIS for this "hardhead fish with spines and large pectoral fins".
+STRIPED SEAROBIN fishing is amazingly very good throughout LIS for this "hardhead fish with spines and large pectoral fins".
+Boat or shore anglers can enjoy some fine "robin" fishing.
 These beautiful and strange looking fish are now very common especially when bottom fishing at many of Connecticut's shore fishing sites.
 With many fish measuring over 20 inches, 3 pounds and "barking up a storm" (grunting noise they make when handling them).
 They love sandworms, squid and any live or dead bait.
 They are also very good to eat.
 Please be careful when handling them...be mindful of their spines located on top of their head and gill cover.

-BLACKFISH (tautog) fishing season is open in Connecticut waters.
+BLACKFISH (TAUTOG) fishing season is good, especially for shore anglers...as the "taugs" feed in shallow water after the spawn.
 The daily creel limit is 2 fish per person and the minimum size is 16 inches.
 Tautog love eating crabs...try green, Asian and hermit crabs for bait.
-Look for tautog in shallow water as they begin spawning over shellfish beds, pilings with mussel beds and rock (reef) piles (5 to 30 ft).
+Look for tautog in shallow water as they finish spawning over shellfish beds, pilings with mussel beds and rock (reef) piles (5 to 30 ft).

-WHITE PERCH fishing remains good.
-Spend some time relaxing in any coastal estuary with a little piece of bait (shrimp/sandworm), enjoying some jumbo white perch.
+white perch fishing remains really good for patient anglers.
+Spend some time relaxing in any coastal estuary with a little piece of bait (shrimp/sandworm) on a small hook, enjoying some jumbo white perch.
 Wow, they are good eating.
 Perch are found in estuaries, tidal rivers and coves along the Connecticut shoreline.
 Productive spots include the Pawcatuck River (Stanton Weir Pit/Point), Mystic River, upper Thames River and Niantic River, lower Connecticut River (DEEP Marine Headquarters fishing pier), Black Hall River, Lieutenant River, North/South Cove and Hamburg Cove.
 Grass Shrimp and or a small piece of sandworm fished on the bottom are the keys to success.